If you are looking for a rainbow pinata idea, then look no further than this Rainbow Punch Pinata

 We love this pinata and have made a bunch of iterations over the years.

-Here are some other pinata alternatives we’ve created.
+Here are some other pinata ideas we’ve created.

 - AMERICAN FLAG PUNCH PINATA – This is great fourth of july party idea